BitBagCommerce/BitBagBible/README.md

 0. No `/.idea` and other local config files in `.gitignore`.
 Put them into global gitignore file, read more on https://help.github.com/articles/ignoring-files/#create-a-global-gitignore.
 1. We are working on NIX systems and we don't like Windows nor are we solving it's existance goal and other problems.
+2. Code that is not documented doesn't exist.
+Writing a documentation of a bundle/plugin/project is part of the development process.
+Remember that in the end someone else is going to use your code who might not know each part of it.
+This also applies to writing Github repository description, basic composer package information, etc.

 ## Symfony / Sylius / Frameworks